 Throughout this digestion process, we absorb the nutrients that we need for our body to function.

 Many health conditions are related to or caused by poor digestion.

 Herbal medicine and healthy nutrition can help and assist in promoting better digestion health.

-The healing process includes learning what is a healthy eating plan that suitable for you, incorporating lifestyle changes, eliminating dietary indiscretions and chemical abuse and as well as reducing stress.
+The healing process includes learning what a healthy eating plan is suitable for you, incorporating lifestyle changes, eliminating dietary indiscretions and reducing stress.

-Natural medicine offers remedies for different pathological syndromes as well as tonics that help to prevent a problem from manifesting in the first place.
+Natural medicine offers remedies for different pathological syndromes and tonics that help prevent a problem from manifesting in the first place.

 We are what we digest and absorb.

 If the digestion process is not working effectively, you might experience health problems – even if you are eating healthy food.

 Poor digestion can cause symptoms such as blemish on your skin, low energy and low immunity, and can be linked to many diseases, including osteoporosis, arthritis and bowel cancer.

 Good digestion depends on several factors including chewing, levels of digestive enzymes and hydrochloric acid, and proper functioning of the liver, gallbladder, pancreas and intestines.